timfulker/musobuddy/replit.md

 - Simplified email branding and enhanced HTML email templates with professional styling.
 - Dual client portal system for contract signing and collaborative planning, featuring dynamic server-side rendering and real-time bidirectional data synchronization.
 - Luminance-aware PDF branding for optimal text contrast across various themes.
-- Booking card actions are consolidated into "Conversation" as a primary button, with secondary actions in a dropdown.
 - Automated theme saving to database for consistency across PDF generation.
 - Invoice PDFs regenerate automatically on edit to ensure data accuracy for clients.